xebialabs-community/xlr-tosca-plugin-v2/README.md

 # Overview #

 This plugin provides the ability to execute tests on a Tricentis Tosca server.
+It is using the ToscaCIJavaClient.jar file to call TOSCA server for running junit and getting back results. [ Reference to Java Client Documentation](https://documentation.tricentis.com/en/1000/content/continuous_integration/execution.htm)

 See the **XL Release Reference Manual** for background information on XL Release and plugin concepts.